cspotcode/PS-GuiCompletion/README.md

 # GuiCompletion for PowerShell

-*All development has moved to https://github.com/nightroman/PS-GuiCompletion*
+**This project has moved to https://github.com/nightroman/PS-GuiCompletion** The published module is the same GuiCompletion.
+It is developed by @nightroman starting from v0.9.0.

 ---